+Camper Plan (ICP).
+The I.C.P is a plan that is specifically customized for your child which allows for a much smoother and successful camp experience.
+We ask that you, the parent/guardian meet with the director of camp administration, the camp director and behavior specialist at least 4 weeks prior to your daughter's arrival to camp, and together discuss the best course of action.
 The Girl Scouts of Western New York wants to provide a positive summer camp experience to every girl.
-If your child requires special accommodations (transportation, diet, food restrictions, extra supervision, other, etc.) while at camp, please contact the Director of Camp Administration PRIOR to REGISTERING YOUR CHILD for camp at 1-888-837-6410 or customercare@gswny.org to discuss the possible accommodations that could safely and reasonably be made for your child
+Does your child have an I.E.P(Individual Educational Plan) or if your child requires special accommodations (transportation, diet, food restrictions, extra supervision, etc.) while at camp, please contact the Director of Camp Administration PRIOR to REGISTERING YOUR CHILD for camp at 1-888-837-6410 or customercare@gswny.org to discuss the possible accommodations that could safely and reasonably be made for your child.